bregman-arie/devops-exercises/README.md

   * wc
   * df

+* How to make sure a service will start on a OS of your choice?

+* How do you schedule tasks periodically?

 * How to change the permissions of a file?

 * What does the following permissions mean?: